gvwilson/thirdbit/fiction/in-heck/index.md

 I can bring 'em out here to meet you and—"

 "No!"
-Dockety's voice was sharp.
+Dockety's voice buzzed sharply.
 "Not them.
 They hunt our kind.
 They disconnect us.
-They disassemble us.
-They *destroy* us.
+They *disassemble* us.
 You must not trust them."

 "Yeah,